The circle indicate the time we are discussing in this section

 The distinctive characteristics of the Nanboku-Cho period sword on the photo above

-- Long kissak
+- Large and Long kissak